People may ask, ‘How do I get in the habit of reading the Bible?’ but first I want to address WHY we should read our Bibles.

 If you want to start reading your Bible but don’t know where to start, I’m going to give you a suggestion.
 I’m reading through a Bible reading plan right now with the other women in my small group and it’s been wonderful.
 We’re using the First5 app and going through a Bible study of Matthew.
 Each day we have a reading and a short devotional as well as thought-provoking questions at the end of the devotional.
 The readings and devotionals are brief but impactful.
 And learning about Jesus is a great place to start!
 Here is the link for the First 5 Bible Study of Matthew.

-Here are some of my favorite Bible study resources:
+Here are some of my favorite Bible study resources to start reading the Bible daily:

 The Bible app by YouVersion for your phone or tablet.
 They have tons of reading plans available as well.